d1pankarmedhi/nn-linear-quantization/README.md

 There is around a `45.68%` reduction in model footprint.
 This may not be the same for every model, but a reduction of anywhere around 30% is significantly helpful from the inference point of view.

-### Linear Quantization

--   **Symmetric Quantization:** The range of quantized values is symmetric around zero.
-This is simpler but might be less accurate if the data is not centered around zero.
--   **Asymmetric Quantization:** The range of quantized values is not necessarily symmetric around zero and uses a zero-point offset.
-This can provide better accuracy for data that is not centered around zero.

-The `W8A16LL` layer indicates a quantization scheme where weights are quantized to 8 bits (W8) and activations remain in 16-bit floating-point (A16) during the forward pass within the quantized linear layer.

 ## Contribution